LogtalkDotOrg/logtalk-for-vscode/README.md

 - A space is added if missing before the neck operator (`:-` or `-->`) in predicate/non-terminal rules
 - Any comment or goal after the neck operator (`:-` or `-->`) is moved to the next line and indented
 - Conditional compilation blocks are formatted by aligning conditional compilation directives according to their nesting level
+- Line comments are indented if they start at character zero but are not followed by indented content

 You can verify the changes before saving them using the "File: Compare Active File with Saved" command, which also allow selectively undoing formatting changes.